Left Alliance (Finland): Ideology and policies

 According to the Left Alliance's party programme, adopted by the 5th Party Congress on 16 June 2007, the fundamental values of the Left Alliance are equality, freedom, sustainable development, and democracy.
 The party believes that globally, democracy must be strengthened, and that democracy should be stronger than the power of capital, challenging global capitalism.
 Important values also include global solidarity, stopping political polarisation in Finland, freedom and the right to work, and environmentalism.
 The party is for equality in all its forms and identifies strongly as feminist, anti-racist and is in support of economic democracy.
 The party has been defined from the outside as social democratic.
 The party supports introducing a universal basic income and prioritizes supporting the weakest members of society.

 The Left Alliance wants the European Union to be more socially just.
 The party endorses the European Green Deal via changing the European Central Bank's financial sector's quantitative easing stimulus into a green stimulus to mitigate global warming and create green-collar jobs.

 The party has traditionally been one of the staunch opponents of a Finnish NATO membership accession.
 After Finland considered an accession bid to NATO in May 2022, the party was in doubt whether to officially support an eventual NATO membership but assured that it would stay in the Marin cabinet in the case it made one.
-During its annual party congress in June 2022, the Left Alliance adapted its party program and now only demands an eventual NATO membership to remain defensive, with no permanent NATO military bases or nuclear weapons within the country.
+During its annual party congress in June 2022, the Left Alliance adapted its party programme and now only demands an eventual NATO membership to remain defensive, with no permanent NATO military bases or nuclear weapons within the country.
 It also demanded the Kurdistan Workers' Party (PKK) to be taken off the European Union's list of terrorist organisations.
 The party wants Finland to recognise Palestine and stop Finland's arms trade with Israel.